 The @key annotation is used to mark those members that make up the key of the data type.
+A unique 'key' value indicates a unique instance in the data model.
 In general, any member of a structure can be marked as a key, and a union discriminator can be marked as key.
 A 'key' member cannot also be marked 'optional' (see Optional, below).